yousef19-meet/y2s18-flask/exercises/README.md

 ### Part 3: Adding CSS

-Create a new file `style.css` in the directory.
+Add a new rule in `static/style.css` to make all headings in your website red.

-Do you remember where this file goes?
+Then, import this file in your HTML template.
+Open your HTML page in the browser, to check that your heading is red.

-Import this file in your HTML template and use it to make the heading of your website red.
 If you have extra time, build a color scheme for your website.

 ### Part 4: Using Loops and Conditionals!

-- Now, add a for loop into your template, to print a list of your favorite players.
+- First, add a for loop into your template, to print a list of your favorite players.
 This list should be defined inside your Python `home_page` function.